jason89521/github-repo-search/README.md

 #### `Home`

 In this page, user can type an username to search the repositories.
-If the username exists, this app will redirect user to `/users/{username}/repos`; otherwise, this app will show a dialog to tell user that the username is not found.
+If the username exists, this app will redirect user to `/users/{username}/repos`; otherwise, this app will show a dialog to tell user that the username is not found.\
+When typing in the input field, this page will show a recommendation list for best matched users.

 #### `Repos`